Last Updated on October 27, 2022 by Lawrence Berezin

-- You must be the registered owner of the vehicle, the owner’s court-appointed agent, or a lessee of the vehicle who has been designated as liable for judgment summonses by the vehicle’s lessor.
+- To clarify, you must be the registered owner of the vehicle, the owner’s court-appointed agent, or a lessee of the car who has been designated as liable for judgment summonses by the vehicle’s lessor.

-- You must agree to include in the payment plan all open parking ticket judgments not already covered by an active payment plan.
+- Likewise, you must agree to include all open parking ticket judgments not already covered by an active payment plan in the payment plan.

-- You must pay 20% or more of the total amount due at the time you enter into the agreement.
+- Further, you must pay 20% or more of the total amount due when you agree.

 - For judgments under $350, you must agree to a 60-day plan.

-- For judgments that are $350 and more, you must agree to a payment plan length of no more than 24 months.
+- For judgments of $350 and more, you must agree to a payment plan of no more than 24 months.